-John is an experienced personal injury lawyer that is dedicated to his work in automobile, slip and fall and dog bite accidents.
+John brings extensive experience to our team as a seasoned personal injury lawyer, genuinely dedicated to his work.
 Since he began practicing law, John has represented over 400 injury cases, and provided his clients with over $2.1-million in compensation.

 John started his secondary education at Utah Valley University, and graduated with a Bachelor of Science degree in Finance in 2007.
 He was then accepted into Ave Maria's School of Law in Florida, and finished his law school at Brigham Young University in May 2012.